Whisky, Cheese & Wine - Since 1859

 Our most popular Spanish cheese is Manchego, but other favourites include Monte Enebro, a prize-winning soft goat’s cheese, and Picos Blue, which is a crumbly, very strong blue, wrapped in maple leaves.

 We always have one or two Gouda-style cheeses from the Netherlands.
 We prefer well-aged versions, such as Beemster XO, which has a lovely butterscotch flavour and crunchy crystals.
 Prima Donna is another perennial favourite.
+Gouda with Cumin Seeds was a popular addition in 2025.

 From Germany we have Montagnolo Affine, a mild, buttery blue that was Supreme Champion at the 2013 International Cheese Awards.
 It’s a great introduction to blue cheese for anyone who hasn’t tried it before.